FarronF/limerick-council-meetings/meetings/2023/01/10-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 13th December 2022.md

 Mr. Vaughan continued outlining Phase Two of the project, which will involve signalling

-and train control systems for the route and the installation of 13 no. CCTV level crossings--- 2
+and train control systems for the route and the installation of 13 no. CCTV level crossings
+---
+2

 on public roads which will be completed by 2025, subject to funding allocations and